zesterer/colour/content/index.md

----
++++
-title: "Welcome"
+date = 2018-05-31T15:53:39+01:00
-date: 2018-05-31T15:53:39+01:00
+title = "Homepage"
-draft: false
+type = "homepage"
----
++++

-# Welcome to my website
+# Welcome

-Welcome.
 My name is Joshua Barretto.
-I bring history to life by colourising old photographs.
+I bring history to life by colourising old photographs by hand.
 You can see my examples of my work below.

 ## Services